 I first heard about Feynan at the Ecotourism and Sustainable Travel Conference in Monterey, California (ESTC) a few years ago.
 One of the consultants who worked at the hotel, Muna Haddad, gave a presentation about the project and I was hooked – at that moment I just knew that I needed to experience a candlelit caravansarai – an evening under the stars drinking tea and listening to local stories in the desert.
 Through the Jordanian Tourism Board (JTB) I arranged for a ten-day journey in the Kingdom of Jordan as part of a press trip with a group of bloggers and journalists and jumped into my next adventure in the Middle East.

 Feynan Ecolodge is a class-act example of what sustainable accommodations should strive to be like

-Nestled in the Dana Valley in Jordan, Feynan Ecolodge is a class-act example of what sustainable accommodations should strive to be like.
+Nestled in the Dana Valley in Jordan, Feynan Ecolodge is a class-act example of what sustainable accommodations throughout the world should strive to be like.
 The hotel is effective because it has managed to overcome some of the difficulties that plague other similar projects: financial, social, and environmental.